 We build your home to the International Residential Code (IRC) or the International Building Code (IBC).
 These are the same building code as most site-built homes in the United States and are the highest standard.
 This allows you to qualify for FHA and USDA financing at low interest rates.
 This also ensures a higher resale value of your home.

 Currently we only offer the homes listed on our website.
 We do not build custom homes.
 If you are looking for multiple homes or a multi-family housing project, we can customize the homes to fit your specific circumstances and land.
 Contact us to discuss your specific project needs.

 Inspections for Zip Kit Homes are no different than site-built homes.
-For the kit homes, the home is assembled onsite and the local building official does the inspections onsite, after the structure is assembled.
-For our modular homes, all inspections are completedin our factory by certified, 3rd-party inspectors.
-We work directly with your local building department to simplify the inspection and permitting process.
+The home is assembled onsite and the local building official does the inspections after the structure is assembled.
+We have certified third party inspectors for any required inspections in the factory.

 Yes.
 Our homes generate about 80% less waste than standard site-built homes.
 In addition, because we focus on energy efficiency, your home will require less energy and natural resources to maintain and enjoy.

 Yes.
 However, there are some additional costs associated with LEED certified homes because of additional inspections, testing and planning.
 In general, a LEED certified homes cost about 10% more.